KilroyCodes/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/README.md

 ---

-**9. How many days on average does it take for a customer to an annual plan from the day they join Foodie-Fi?**
+**9. How many days on average does it take for a customer to upgrade to an annual plan from the day they join Foodie-Fi?**
 ```sql
 WITH annual_upgrade AS (
 SELECT